ucb-bar/gemmini/README.md

 Software
 ==========

-The Gemmini non-standard ISA extension is specified in the `ISA` section below.
+The Gemmini ISA is specified in the `ISA` section below.
-The ISA includes configuration instructions, data movement instructions (from main memory to the Gemmini scratchpad, and from the Gemmini accumulators to main memory), and matrix multiplication execution instructions.
+The ISA includes configuration instructions, data movement instructions (from main memory to/from Gemmini's private memory), and matrix multiplication execution instructions.

 Since Gemmini instructions are not exposed through the GNU binutils assembler, several C macros are provided in order to construct the instruction encodings to call these instructions.

-The Gemmini generator includes a C matrix multiplication library which wraps the calls to the custom Gemmini instructions.
+The Gemmini generator includes a C library which wraps the calls to the custom Gemmini instructions into common DNN operators like matmuls, convolutions (with or without pooling), matrix-additions, etc.
-The ``software`` directory of the generator includes the aforementioned library and macros, as well as bare-metal tests, and some FireMarshal workloads to run the tests in a Linux environment.
-In particular, the matrix multiplication C library can be found in the ``software/gemmini-rocc-tests/include/gemmini.h`` file.
+The ``software`` directory of the generator includes the aforementioned library and macros, as well as baremetal tests, and some FireMarshal workloads to run the tests in a Linux environment.
+In particular, the C library can be found in the ``software/gemmini-rocc-tests/include/gemmini.h`` file.

 The Gemmini generator generates a C header file based on the generator parameters.
-This header files gets compiled together with the matrix multiplication library to tune library performance.
+This header files gets compiled together with the C library to tune library performance.
 The generated header file can be found under ``software/gemmini-rocc-tests/include/gemmini_params.h``

 Gemmini can also be used to run ONNX-specified neural-networks through a port of Microsoft's ONNX-Runtime framework.
 The port is included as the [onnxruntime-riscv](https://github.com/pranav-prakash/onnxruntime-riscv) repository submoduled in the `software` directory.
 To start using ONNX-Runtime, run `git submodule update --init --recursive software/onnxruntime-riscv`, and read the documentation [here](https://github.com/pranav-prakash/onnxruntime-riscv/blob/systolic/systolic_runner/docs).